raeedalam/ras-lang/README.md

 # RAS Lang

-RAS is a simple coding lang made in python.
+RAS is a very low-level coding language